Bibliometrics & Responsible Research Evaluation: Scopus (Elsevier)

 Searching in Scopus

-Within Scopus you can search by Documents, Authors or Affiliations.
-Documents encompass journal articles, book chapters, articles in press and data papers, conference proceedings.
+Within Scopus you can search Documents, Authors, Researcher Discovery, Organizations and Scopus AI.
+Documents encompass journal articles, book chapters, articles in press, data papers, and conference proceedings.
 When carrying out a search by author you can search by first and/or last name, additionally you can search by ORCID iD.

 Cited Reference Search